 Feel like you’re all alone against harassing debt collectors?
 Do you feel like you’re being hunted by your creditors?
 Tired of the non-stop letters, rude phone calls, and feeling like you’re trapped by your debt?
-Are you being sued on a personal debt?
+Are you being sued in a debt collection lawsuit?

 Kazerouni Law Group has helped thousands of Californians who feel trapped by their debt.
-By advocating for consumers like you on a wide range of issues, we’ve recovered over $750 million for our clients nationwide.
+By advocating for consumers, we’ve recovered over $1 billion for our clients nationwide.

 A debt collector or creditor may not:

 - Contact you before 8:00 a.m. or after 9:00 p.m.

 - Contact you at work after you’ve told them you cannot take calls there

 - Contact you after you’ve asked them to stop (call us for more details)